 This post was first published in Huffington Post dated 18th Feb 2015.

 I met you at the coffee bar, 20 years after we last saw each other at the university.
-Your effervescence was still intact and your loud laughter only shadowed a little by those crease lines running besides your cheeks.
+Your effervescence was still intact and your loud laughter only shadowed a little by those crease lines running beside your cheeks.
 We caught up on the lost years in a flash, laughing and giggling at those pictures and the silly poses we once thought were so hep.
 Then the inevitable happened.

 I asked you the question I wasn’t supposed to, and the discomfort of your expression, the abrupt pause in the flowing chitter-chatter was just too evident.
 The meeting ended in a whirl after that and we quickly parted ways, unable to cope with the uncomfortable silence.